nashape/docs/Red-Dot-Ruby-Conf-2013.md

 On AWS use EBS to mount data and attach to EC2 instances.
 Typically store database data on the database server or application code on the web server.

-The user of a EBS allows snapshots to be created (much quicker to backup a mysql database with an EBS snapshot compared to mysql dump) and attached to new instances (for example for spinning up new instances to handle load spikes or to create a staging environment for load testing).
+The use of a EBS allows snapshots to be created (much quicker to backup a mysql database with an EBS snapshot compared to mysql dump) and attached to new instances (for example for spinning up new instances to handle load spikes or to create a staging environment for load testing).

-So you would copy this EBS data onto a new staging instance then run chef to update the settings for the staging environment.
+You would copy this EBS data onto a new staging instance then run chef to update the settings for the staging environment.

 #### Chef